broadeditz/go-twitch-conduits/README.md

 - [ ] Unit tests
 - [ ] Single optional wrapper combining helix & transport into a simple to use package
 - [ ] Send messages to chat
+- [ ] v1.0.0: refactor helix to be more user-friendly